SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Firstly the capacity we have to see ourselves as either special or insignificant is pretty significant.
 It's not a paradox, since the "out" is clearly that we are special.
+Any creature that gains sentient subjective consciousness knows it is special, and it is ignorance of physics to fail to see this.
+People who think humans are just highly evolved apes are missing everything... shall I be fair and say they are missing nearly everything.

 Secondly, I take the Copernican Principle seriously: this is the idea that it's not a good idea to think you are the centre of the universe.
 Clearly